THE THREE HORSEMEN OF CHRONIC PAIN

 "When inflamed tissue is repeatedly agitated, the chronic exposure to an inflamed region can lead to chronic inflammation and excessive tissue breakdown and result in tissue degeneration.
 Inflammation may become disrupted and prolonged when the tissue is continually subjected to repetitive or forceful activities.
 This can lead to a vicious cycle of injury, local inflammation, systemic inflammation, fibrosis, and tissue degeneration.
 These subsequent changes result in pain, loss of motor function, and depression / anxiety.
 The systemic effects of exposure to inflammatory mediators should not be ignored."
 Cherry-picked from Michael Higgins' book, Therapeutic Exercise: From Theory to Practice.

 - INFLAMMATION: Inflammation is the name of a group of chemicals (HERE) that allows your cells to communicate with one another.
 They are a vital part of any healing process.
 However, inflammation is another one of the many areas where too much of a good thing can become a bad thing ---- in this case a very bad thing.
 Inflammation comes in two flavors, local and systemic.
-A local inflammation is typically caused by some sort of local injury (a SPRAINED ANKLE for example) or infection (an ingrown toenail).
+A local inflammation is typically caused by some sort of local injury (a SPRAINED ANKLE for example) or INFECTION.
 A "SYSTEMIC INFLAMMATION" is inflammation running rampant throughout your entire body.
 The worse the systemic problem, the more likely you are to find an underlying LEAKY GUT.
-Be aware that Inflammation is the centerpiece of almost every chronic health problem you can name --- even many that have been touted as "GENETIC".
+Be aware that Inflammation is the centerpiece of almost every chronic health problem you can name --- even many (probably most) that have been touted as "GENETIC".

 - DEGENERATION: Degeneration is exactly what it sounds like --- something is wearing out.
 It is important to understand that degeneration can happen to any organ, organ system, or tissue, in your body.
 It is also important to understand that no matter how often your doctor repeats it, birthdays are not automatically associated with degeneration.
 If we live long enough, sure; we're all going to go through some degree of the stuff.
 But the whole, "After all Mrs. Jones, you just aren't as young as you used to be" is for the birds --- even though it is a convenient scapegoat for virtually all health-related problems.